-Albie O’Connell is in his second season as an assistant coach with the Harvard men's hockey team in 2012-13.
+Albie O’Connell is in his third season as an assistant coach with the Harvard men's hockey team in 2013-14.

 O’Connell works primarily with Harvard’s defensemen and special teams.
 In his first season with the Crimson, O'Connell directed the nation's top power-play unit, as the Crimson converted on 38 of 139 total chances (27.3%) and ranked eighth in combined special teams.
 Harvard's potent power play helped the squad advance to the ECAC Tournament finals.

 O'Connell took over as an assistant coach for the Crimson after three years at Northeastern.
 He also previously coached at Merrimack, Holy Cross, Niagara and Colby.
 O’Connell played at Boston University, where he won four Beanpots and a Hockey East Championship and advanced to the NCAA Frozen Four twice.

 At Northeastern, O’Connell also served as recruiting coordinator and helped the Huskies post a 55-44-14 record after they went just 22-60-15 during the previous three years.
 He contributed to the squad reaching two Beanpot finals, two Hockey East semifinals and the 2009 NCAA tournament.

 O’Connell spent one season each at Merrimack and Holy Cross.
 At Merrimack in 2007-08, he worked primarily with the forwards and the power play while assisting in all aspects of the program.
 Under his guidance, the Warriors nearly doubled their goal scoring in the 2007-08 season and improved by nine wins.
 He helped the Crusaders reach the Atlantic Hockey quarterfinals in 2006-07.